rocky-linux/documentation/docs/books/incus_server/08-snapshots.md

 incus start ubuntu-test
 ```

-If you get back into the container again and look, our "this_file.txt" that you created is now gone.
+If you return to the container again and look, the "this_file.txt" you created is gone.

-When you do not need a snapshot anymore you can delete it:
+When you do not need a snapshot anymore, you can delete it:

 ```bash
 incus delete ubuntu-test/ubuntu-test-1